 3. Store the shoes correctly

 Store your shoes at room temperature and avoid direct sunlight.
 Heat will cause the leather to dry out and crack.
 You can also use shoe trees to retain their shape.

 Since deck shoes are exposed to harsh environments from time to time, you should keep an eye on them and repair them when you spot signs of wear and tear.

 Boat shoes have slip-resistant rubber soles, so they help you move safely on slippery surfaces onboard.
-The laces run through the eyelets on both sides also help enhance the fitting and comfort.
+The laces that run through the eyelets on both sides also help enhance the fitting and comfort.
 Now that you know how to tie boat shoes, they will stay put and offer more stability.